Children and families prevention and early intervention

 Our Way Strategy and Action Plan

-To achieve this, the government in partnership with Family Matters and community organisations has released Our Way: A generational strategy for Aboriginal and Torres Strait Islander children and families (PDF) and Changing Tracks: An action plan for Aboriginal and Torres Strait Islander children and families (PDF).
+To achieve this, the Government, in partnership with Family matters and community organisations, has released Our Way: A generational strategy for Aboriginal and Torres Strait Islander children and families.

-Guided by Aboriginal and Torres Strait Islander perspectives, Our Way outlines our approach, across 20 years, to work differently together to improve life opportunities for our state’s vulnerable Aboriginal and Torres Strait Islander children and families.
-A key commitment in Supporting Families Changing Futures, Our Way represents a fundamental shift in how child protection, family support and other services work with, and for, Queensland’s Aboriginal and Torres Strait Islander children and families.
+Guided by Aboriginal and Torres Strait Islander perspectives, Our Way seeks to work differently together to improve life opportunities for Queensland’s vulnerable Aboriginal and Torres Strait Islander children and families.
+A key commitment in Supporting Families Changing Futures, Our Way represents a fundamental shift in how child protection, family support and other services work with, and for, Aboriginal and Torres Strait Islander children and families.

 Family and Child Connect

 Community-based services, known as Family and Child Connect, were rolled out across Queensland in 2015 as part of the Supporting Families Changing Futures reforms to Queensland’s child protection system.